PointCloudLibrary/pcl/doc/tutorials/content/fpfh_estimation.rst

      ... read, pass in or create a point cloud with normals ...
      ... (note: you can create a single PointCloud<PointNormal> if you want) ...

-     // Create the PFH estimation class, and pass the input dataset+normals to it FPFHEstimation<PointXYZ, Normal, FPFHSignature33> fpfh;
+     // Create the FPFH estimation class, and pass the input dataset+normals to it FPFHEstimation<PointXYZ, Normal, FPFHSignature33> fpfh;
      fpfh.setInputCloud (cloud);
      fpfh.setInputNormals (normals);